btigi/iiEighthSolitude/readme.md

 ## Usage

-Instantiate the relevant class and call the `Process` or `ProcessBIMFile` method passing the filename.
+Instantiate the relevant class and call the `Process` method passing the filename.

 ```csharp
 var col = new ColProcessor();